 All parts of the plant are edible, however we like the perennial nature of lovage so do not eat the roots.
 We harvest the leaves as we want to eat them and make sure to eat them quite quickly as it is prone to wilting if left to store in the fridge.

 Lovage is great in salads and has a taste a little like celery, so mix it with sorrel and a few other herbs for the best results.
-It can be used in soups, stews and casseroles to add a healthy but salty flavour.
+It can be used in soups, stews and casseroles to add a healthy but salty flavor.

-- Parsley is soft leaved and will be a great biennial in any herb garden, however harsh daylight will wilt and dry out the leaves.
+Parsley is soft leaved and will be a great biennial in any herb garden, however harsh daylight will wilt and dry out the leaves.
 Meaning that parsley will enjoy a shadier spot.
-It still gets that brilliant crisp flavour from sunlight and likes to have dappled sun for preference.
+It still gets that brilliant crisp flavor from sunlight and likes to have dappled sun for preference.
 We find that our parsley grows well in a pot that we can move around if needed.
 So keep a strong eye on your plants.

 No need to be fancy with parsley and growing on from a supermarket bought ‘living plant’ can be an extremely cost effective way to start off your crop.
 By growing this biennial in pots you can easily overwinter it and have a bumper crop for the following year.